 A review from the Raincoast Conservation Foundation and Environmental Law Centre (ELC) at the University of Victoria shows that much more needs to be done to protect this important zone, particularly in the Gulf Islands.

 The Coastal Douglas-fir zone is not just beautiful, but ecologically significant.
-The assemblage of ecosystems in the CDF support plant associations that are only found in the Gulf and Juan de Fuca Islands, southeast Vancouver Island, and a small part of the BC mainland.
+The assemblage of ecosystems in the CDF support plant associations that are only found in the Gulf and San Juan Islands, southeast Vancouver Island, and a small part of the BC mainland.
 They are extremely sensitive to human activities.
 As the most converted zone in the province, the CDF includes more species of conservation concern than any other zone in BC.

 Because 30% of the CDF’s extent occurs in the Gulf Islands, this region is of particular conservation concern.
 As such, the Islands Trust (Trust) was created by the provincial government in 1974 with the sole purpose of “preserv[ing] and protect[ing] the Trust Area and its unique amenities and environment for the benefit of the residents of the Trust Area and of British Columbia”.

 “This was, and remains, an unprecedented move.
 The Trust Act created a governance structure unlike any other in the province, or indeed the country.
 The Trust qualifies as neither a municipality, nor a regional district.
 Instead it is identified as a unique special interest federation.
 This distinction is both a burden and an opportunity,” said Shauna Doll, Raincoast’s Gulf Islands Forest Project Coordinator.